 Don’t let the expensive shipping fee stop your customers from checking out.
-According to a recent study by the National Retail Federation, 47% of customers cite free shipping as a determining factor in their holiday purchase decisions.
+According to a recent study by the National Retail Federation, 94% of customers will take advantage of companies offering free shipping.
 If you always provide free shipping, that’s wonderful.
 But if you don’t, make free shipping a bonus for your customers to shop with you during the holiday season.

 4. Encourage Customers To Visit The Physical Store

 Online sales are great, but be sure to invite potential customers to your physical store during the holidays.
-According to iModerate, 82% of millennials say it’s important for retailers to have a brick-and-mortar location.
+72% of millennials say it’s important for retailers to have a brick-and-mortar location.
 Drive traffic by providing limited edition holiday gifts for customers who visit you or a flash sale on a specific date.

 If you have a mobile app, you can utilize geo-targeting to create in-store beacons that will ping nearby customers with automated notifications of in-store sales and encourage them to pay a visit.

 5. Spread The News Via Email And Social Media

 There’s no reason to keep any promotion quiet.
 Utilize email and social media heavily to promote the sales that your consumers are already looking for.

 Personalize when you can, especially with mediums like email.
 Target the right audiences and speak to them in a tone and with a message that will speak to their needs.

 Whether you are using email or social media to spread the news, make sure to keep tracking the performances for each channel.
 This will definitely help you to study your customers’ buying habits, adjust your current marketing plan, and create a better one for next holiday season.

 The most essential element to ensure a successful holiday season is to create a customer-focused experience.
 All these tips will help you to provide a more personalized shopping experience for your customers.
 The happier and more comfortable they feel during the journey, the more likely they are to make the purchase.